Free Willzyx: Plot

-In Russia, the government is looking for a way to raise money and they take a call from Kyle who wants to hire them to take Willzyx to the moon.
-When they give their price of $20 million, Kyle tries to explain what they are really trying to do, but the Russians assume that this is a prank call from George Bush.
+In Russia, the government is looking for a way to raise money and they take a call from Kyle who wants to hire them to take Willzyx to the Moon.
+When they give their price of $20 million, Kyle tries to explain what they are really trying to do, but the Russians assume that this is a prank call from George W. Bush.
 The boys decide to shop around for another Third World country with a cheaper space program, and they need to hide the whale.
 At the Sea Park in Denver, protesters from the Animal Liberation Front have gathered to applaud the whale liberators.
 Brian and Mike are in South Park looking for the whale; they find the pool behind Clyde's house, along with a broken fence.
 While looking at the pool, they find whale feces, but see that the whale and the boys are gone.
 The whale is inside, in Kyle's bedroom to be exact, where the boys are keeping him wet.
 Kyle is on the phone with the Japanese government, while Jimmy, Timmy and Tweek are at the Chinese embassy, but everyone's prices are too high.
 Stan and Craig are in Mexico, where they find that Mexicano Aeronáutica y Spacio Administración (MASA) will take their whale to the moon for $200.

 Kyle, Kenny, Cartman, Butters and Clyde are on the road to meet Stan and Craig in Tijuana to get the whale home when Brian and Mike stop their truck.
 Just as the hosts are about to tell the boys the truth, the police arrive and demand that they give the whale back.
 However, the ALF comes to their rescue as the whale is saved in a hail of gunfire, killing Mike, the police officers and possibly the truck driver the boys hired.
 The ALF leader drives the van for the boys as they resume their trip to Tijuana, while Brian sadly exclaims to a dying Mike the past times were always funny.
 In Tijuana, the rocket is being prepared.
 The ALF leader and the boys crash through the Mexican border, and the boys work on getting the whale into the water.
 Just before they do, Kyle says a tearful goodbye to him, which also brings tears to Clyde's and Butters' eyes.
 The whale finally gets into the water, and the ALF declares victory when the manager of Sea Park arrives with the police.
 The rocket is finally launched, with the whale in tow, much to the horror and disbelief of the ALF members.
-The boys celebrate their victory back home, seeing the night sky of a black speck on the Moon of the whale; meanwhile, on the surface of the moon, the asphyxiated orca lies dead.
+Brian, next to a now dead Mike, laughs at the absurdity of the situation as he watches Jambu rocket to space (Brian's fate is never revealed).
+The boys celebrate their victory back home, seeing the night sky of a black speck on the Moon of the whale; meanwhile, on the surface of the Moon, the asphyxiated orca lies dead.